-Have you been the victim of an HR data protection breach at work?
-Did your company fail to adequately protect your personal details either online or offline?
-As the victim of an employee data breach, you could seek compensation for any emotional or financial damage caused by this.
+By Cat Stardew.
+Last Updated 2nd August 2023.
+Have you been the victim of an HR data breach?
+Did your employer fail to adequately protect your personal details either online or offline?
+If you’ve been impacted by such an incident, yo, you could seek data breach compensation for any emotional or financial damage caused by this.

 In this article, we explain how the General Data Protection Guidelines (GDPR) which came into effect in 2018 now give you much greater rights as to how your personal information is used, shared and kept.